-Version 12.0 is supplied with two sets of such keyboards (one using Ctrl and one using AltGr) for a range of different languages.
+Version 12.1 is supplied with two sets of such keyboards (one using Ctrl and one using AltGr) for a range of different languages.
 These keyboards were created using the Microsoft Keyboard Layout Creator (MSKLC) and you may use the same tool to customise one of the supplied keyboards or to create a new one.

-During the installation of Dyalog Version 12.0 Unicode Edition, setup installs one or two APL keyboard layouts onto your system.
+During the installation of Dyalog Version 12.1 Unicode Edition, setup installs a Ctrl and (if available) an AltGr APL keyboard layout onto your system.
 These keyboard layouts are installed as additional services for your default Input Language.
-For further details, see Unicode Edition Keyboard on page 63.
+For further details, see Unicode Edition Keyboard on page 66.